crosssenses/mediating-machines/src/pages/index.md

     digital data.
 To this end, the project builds on recent advances in text-mining of online participation processes.
   partners: >-
-    This is a project by the Karlsruhe Institute of Technology (KIT), the Graduate Institute of International Development Studies, Geneva (IHEID), the FraunhoferInstitute of Optronics, System Technologies and Image Exploitation(IOSB), Universität Düsseldorf and SwissPeace.
+    This project is conducted by the Graduate Institute of International Development Studies, Geneva (IHEID), the Karlsruhe Institute of Technology (KIT), the FraunhoferInstitute of Optronics, System Technologies and Image Exploitation(IOSB), Universität Düsseldorf and SwissPeace.